 All About Home Loan Charges and Expenses

-Acquiring a Home Loan doesn’t only involve the cost of home loan interest rates but it also includes other charges & fee accompanying at various stages of taking the Home loan.
+Acquiring a Home Loan doesn’t only involve the cost of home loan interest rates but it also includes other charges & fees accompanying at various stages of taking the Home loan.
 You must consider all these charges while comparing the cost structure across banks.
 Following is the detailed fee structure incurred by banks at different loan stages:

-2. Administrative Fee: It is a fee incurred by banks at the time of loan sanction; there are few banks who have removed this fee so you must check it with all the banks.
+- Administrative Fee: It is a fee incurred by banks at the time of loan sanction; there are few banks who have removed this fee so you must check it with all the banks.

-5. Delayed payment Charges: When there is a delay in the payment of your EMI, banks charge a late payment fee from the borrower that normally ranges from 2% to 3% of the EMI.
+- Delayed payment Charges: When there is a delay in the payment of your EMI, banks charge a late payment fee from the borrower that normally ranges from 2% to 3% of the EMI.

 Make sure you work out as to how much these other costs add up to.
-So even though the interest rate may be lower, it usually adds up to being expensive.
+So even though the interest rate may be lower, it usually adds up to be expensive.
 If the EMIs may come out a lot more than what you can afford on a monthly basis; try to redo the math with changes in the tenure and loan amount (if possible).

 Leading Home Loan Providers (Click to Apply)